 Assethold marks a ‘change’ in that the tribunal held that general sweeper clauses in this instance was sufficient to cover the cost of the landlord engaging in litigation concerning a dispute relating to a boundary with adjacent land.
 At first instance the FTT held that the landlord could not recover these costs from the tenants but the Upper Tribunal disagreed, holding that the ‘sweeper’ clauses wording was sufficient to cover these costs and that there was nothing in principle to stop these costs being passed to the tenants under the service charge.

 It is important to remember that this does not take away the possibility of a challenge to such costs on the question of quantum (i.e. the amount) on the basis that under the service charge legislation not only does it have to be reasonable to incur the costs in question but the costs themselves also need to be ‘reasonable’ in the particular context.
 However, the decision does make clear that there are no special rules of construction that apply to costs clauses in a residential case involving service charges and that the normal rules of interpretation will apply.

 Click here for a note on the case: Assethold – residential landlord ability to recover costs through service charges 10-02-2014

-If you would like to discuss the issues raised in this case or have a general litigation or landlord and tenant enquiry then please contact us either by emailing email@example.com or by telephoning 020 7631 4141 and asking to speak to Karen Bright or a member of the property litigation team.
+If you would like to discuss the issues raised in this case or have a general litigation or landlord & tenant enquiry then please email email@example.com or by telephoning 020 7631 4141 and asking to speak to Karen Bright or a member of the property litigation team.